 We covered the poster and trailer release for Pit Stop, then known as Acid Pit Stop, back in October of 2018.
 At that point, it was aiming for a 2019 release.
 Well, it took a bit longer than planned and got beaten to the punch by Ravers, but it’s finally here.
 Was it worth the wait?

-The pick up doesn’t go entirely smoothly.
-Jake (Bruce Payne, Rizen, Highlander: Endgame) seems to have taken way to much of his own product over the years.
+The pickup doesn’t go entirely smoothly.
+Jake (Bruce Payne, Rizen, Highlander: Endgame) seems to have taken way too much of his own product over the years.
 But that is nothing compared to what’s to come.
 Homebrew drugs frequently have nasty side effects, in this case, it’s a hunger for human flesh.
-As the foursome try to make their escape James (Gbola Adewunmi) shows up.
+As the foursome try to make their escape, James (Gbola Adewunmi) shows up.
 He seems to have been expecting this and has a score to settle with Paul and Lucio.

-They also lace Pit Stop with a dose of humour some of which, like the identity of James’ zombie repellent, had me chuckling.
+They also lace Pit Stop with a dose of humour, some of which, like the identity of James’ zombie repellent, had me chuckling.
 But there’s more than a few gags that fall flat, especially some of the overly silly bits towards the end.
-That just seems to light to go with the film’s plot and overall tone.
+That just seems too light to go with the film’s plot and overall tone.

 But the main problem with Pit Stop is that it’s all a bit too familiar at this point.
 We’ve been seeing variations on this theme since 2005’s Return of the Living Dead: Rave to the Grave.
 There’s been Underground, Exeter and Trance.
 Hammer took a try at it with the vampiric Beyond the Rave.
 And while technically not set at a rave, Gaspar Noe’s Climax is certainly close enough.
 And that’s barely scratching the surface.
 Short of a massive rethink, this sub-genre needs to go into hibernation for a while.